HomePod Mini vs. HomePod Buyer's Guide

 This is reflected in the HomePod mini's more affordable price.
 The HomePod mini may be better suited to areas such as hallways or kitchens, while the original HomePod seems to be better suited to larger rooms where audio content is consumed more regularly, such as living rooms.

 The main reason to buy the larger HomePod will be due to its better audio fidelity.
-As an extension of this, if you want to use your HomePods with an Apple TV 4K, the larger HomePod is the preferred option.
+As an extension of this, if you want to use your HomePods to enjoy Dolby Atmos audio, the larger HomePod is the only option to offer this.
 With its directional audio and spatial awareness, on top of its plethora of high-end audio hardware, the original HomePod is the device for areas where sound quality is the priority.

 In locations where the device may be used more for Siri than music, HomePod mini seems to be the better option.
 The HomePod mini will be better when something more discreet is needed or if it is in an area where it would be used more in passing.
 The HomePod mini will still perform well in multiroom audio mode, and its more affordable price tag allows users to acquire more of them for use around the home.